Located on the Second Floor by Parking Ramp

 Reserve the Multicultural Center's Multipurpose Room

-The Multipurpose Room of the Multicultural Center (below, second right) can fulfill your need for meeting space, receptions, and many other uses.
-Please call the Memorial Union Event Management office at 294-1437 to reserve this space, which is free to students.
+The Multipurpose Room of the Multicultural Center can fulfill your need for meeting space, receptions, and many other uses.
+Please call or email the Memorial Union Event Management office at 294-1437 or firstname.lastname@example.org to reserve this space, which is free to student organizations.
+You can also fill out a reservation request online.

 Please note that any catering for events held in the Multipurpose Room must be done through ISU Dining.